How can I let my participants communicate with me during the webinar?

 There are three main methods to manage and enable webinar interaction.

-If you need to communicate privately with other presenters, you can switch the webinar to Presenters only mode.
+If you need to communicate privately with other presenters, you can switch the webinar to Presenters only private mode.
 In this mode, presenters can communicate freely with other presenters, and only presenters see and hear each other.
 Other attendees must wait for the webinar to start or resume.

 By default, webinars begin with open chat.
 Attendees can post comments that all participants can view.
 To avoid message flooding and keep chat on-topic, you can switch to moderated chat at any time.